christian-posta/christian-posta.github.io/_posts/2018-03-22-how-a-service-mesh-can-help-with-microservices-security.md

 Thankfully, Istio can help with both of these areas.

-Fisrt, Istio can automate the JWT verification for you regardless of the application framework/language.
-You can define an `EndUserAuthenticationPolicySpec` which configures the identity provider/credential providers that will be used for verification:
+First, Istio can automate the JWT verification for you regardless of the application framework/language.
+You can define an `EndUserAuthenticationPolicySpec` which [configures the identity provider/credential providers that will be used for verification](https://istio.io/docs/reference/config/istio.mixer.v1.config.client.html#EndUserAuthenticationPolicySpec):

 {% highlight yaml %}
 ---